tannacat/digital-writing/REFLECTIONS.md/N7_REFLECT.md

 in.

-I wouldn't use this method as a conclusive addition to the work- but rather a starting point for a further experiment, in attemtping to create a new or similar poem around the generated words.
+I wouldn't use this method as a conclusive addition to the work- but rather a starting point for a further experiment, in attempting to create a new or similar poem around the generated words.

 I don't have documentation of my very first digital N7 work; I mostly scoffed and thought the process was a bit of baloney and closed the browser with a concerning immediacy, but I did revisit it with a new text, one that wasn't as deep and soulful as the prior poetry I'd wrote.
 To resist any touch-ups or refined work, I wrote this passage straight into the html in less than a few minutes.
 I feel approaching this method with work you havent fawned and picked over already gives you a much better outlook and perspective to its creations.

+In looking back at the text I'd created, it is a bit grim isnt it?